bpx-chain/synapse-node/waku/README.md

 ## Spec support

-All Waku RFCs reside at rfc.vac.dev.
+All Synapse RFCs reside at rfc.vac.dev.
-Note that Waku specs are titled `WAKU2-XXX` to differentiate them from a previous legacy version of Waku with RFC titles in the format `WAKU-XXX`.
+Note that Synapse specs are titled `WAKU2-XXX` to differentiate them from a previous legacy version of Synapse with RFC titles in the format `WAKU-XXX`.
-The legacy Waku protocols are stable, but not under active development.
+The legacy Synapse protocols are stable, but not under active development.

 ## Generating and configuring a private key